ITfoxtec/FoxIDs/docs/connections.md

 ### Authentication method session
-Each authentication method creates a session when a user is authenticated.
-All sessions are separately connected to an authentication method.
-There are two different kinds of sessions.
+Each authentication method creates its own session when a user is authenticated.
+There are two session types:

-A login authentication method create a [user session](login.md#configure-user-session).
-An OpenID Connect authentication method and SAML 2.0 authentication method create an authentication method session which only holds information to enable logout.
+- Login authentication methods create a [user session](login.md#configure-user-session).
+- OpenID Connect and SAML 2.0 authentication methods create an authentication method session that only stores limited the details and what is required to perform logout.

-Both session types lifetime, absolute lifetime and persistence (if the session should be saved when the browser is closed) can be configured.
+Both session types support configuring lifetime, absolute lifetime, and persistence (whether the session survives the browser closing).

 ## Application registration

-FoxIDs support tree different application registration types:
+FoxIDs supports three application registration types:

 - [OpenID Connect application registration](app-reg-oidc.md)
 - [OAuth 2.0 application registration](app-reg-oauth-2.0.md)
 - [SAML 2.0 application registration](app-reg-saml-2.0.md)

 ## JWT and SAML
-OpenID Connect, OAuth 2.0, JWT and JWT claims are first class citizens in FoxIDs.
-Internally claims are always represented as JWT claims and request / response properties are described with OAuth 2.0 and OpenID Connect attributes.
+OpenID Connect, OAuth 2.0, JWT, and JWT claims are first-class citizens in FoxIDs.
+Internally, claims are always represented as JWT claims, and request/response properties use OAuth 2.0 and OpenID Connect attributes.

-FoxIDs converts between standards where attributes are converted to the same internal representation using JWT claims and OAuth 2.0 / OpenID Connect attributes.
-Therefor, SAML 2.0 claims is internally converted to JWT claims between authentication method and application registration.
+FoxIDs converts between standards by normalizing attributes into that internal representation.
+Therefore, SAML 2.0 claims are converted to JWT claims between the authentication method and the application registration.